LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/our-own-functions/README.md

 printf(“String three has %i characters.\n”, lengthThree);
 ```

-But without it, we would need to do a bunch of extra computation to figure out the length of the string, and we would have to do it three times, one for each string:
+But without it, we would need to do a bunch of extra computation to figure out the length of the string.
+And the kicker is that we would have to do it three times, one for each string:

 ```c
 string exampleStringOne = GetString();